 There really wasn’t a difference in how the beds worked with the variations that we tried.
 They all worked equally as well whether we used cardboard, manure or just topsoil and compost.
 The flat beds did seem to work better than the mounded bed, that may change over time.

 In the spring it was noticeable that the beds had settled, as several beds had holes that went down to the branches.
 I filled those holes up with more topsoil/compost, smoothed the beds over and planted again.

-The hugelkultur beds worked much the same as the first year.
+The hugelkultur beds work much the same as the first year.
 My garden did very well and I watered the garden beds only occasionally.
 The mounded bed has settled significantly, which was expected, but it is still a mound shape.
 I continue to prefer the flat hugelkultur beds over the mounded bed, but it will be interesting to see if my opinion changes over the next couple growing seasons.
 Hugelkultur beds only improve with age!

 This spring as I have been preparing the garden for cold weather crops, I have noticed that some of the branches that were close to the surface on the flat beds are starting to soften and break down.
 I haven’t found any holes to fill, the wood underneath has settled.
 I did find oodles of earthworms.
 This should be the year the hugelkultur beds start to really shine.
-I’m eager to see how this growing season goes.

 Looking for other ways people have used hugelkultur?

 Chris from Joybilee Farm made these awesome beds for older homesteaders.

 Liz from Eight Acres uses hugelkultur to rehabilitate an area on her property that was eroding.